 The DRC research programme

-The key problems in DRC are due to a mixture of poverty, poor services and weak governance.
-The people in the DRC have seen almost two decades of war, suffered huge loss of life and seen the destruction of many livelihoods.
-Access to education, healthcare and water has severely deteriorated and services which are currently available are expensive, unregulated and are often not being provided by the government.
-There is no doubt that the conflict in DRC has had, and is continuing to have, an impact on services, however it is recognised the main underlying cause of these problems is how they are being delivered.
+The Democratic Republic of Congo (DRC) is plagued by poverty, poor services and weak governance.
+People in the DRC have seen almost two decades of war, suffered huge loss of life and the destruction of livelihoods.
+Access to education, healthcare and water has severely deteriorated and services which are expensive, unregulated and are often provided by non-government actors.

 - Drivers of legitimacy: Experiences of service delivery and perceptions of a non-Weberian state